sockcymbal/QuestionImprover/README.md

-# Question Improver Reasoning Agent 🧠
+# AI for Inquiry - The Question Improver Agent 🧠
-Reasoning agent to help improve the quality of questions/prompts that utilizes a chain of graph of thoughts reasoning rhythm with multiple expert personas relevant to the original question/problem/prompt

-The intention is to create a simple way to help us improve the quality of the questions we ask.
+Reasoning agent designed to enhance the art of asking questions.
+This agent adopts a novel “multi-persona graph of thoughts” approach to really dig into and around the issue, ultimately crafting better questions that provoke and encourage deeper thinking and more profound analysis.

+#### Premise:
+Effective questioning is at the heart of great thinking and decisive action.
+In complex situations with many trade-offs, quality questions are crucial.
+This tool creates a self-reinforcing cycle: deeper understanding leads to more insightful questions, which in turn fosters even deeper insights

+#### User Experience:
-User Experience: Input complex question -> auto-selects expert personas -> graph of thoughts reasoning -> output improved question -> Repeat as needed!
+Input complex question -> auto-selects expert personas -> graph of thoughts reasoning -> output improved question -> Repeat as needed!

-The prompt sequence combines a tree of graph of thoughts + Self Consistency + Self Criticism + Retrospection.
-Multiple personas simulate perspectives into the problem solving process, improving overall thoroughness.
+#### Components:
+- Initial Problem: Complex issue with multiple trade-offs
+- Persona Library: A diverse range of expert personas for simulations

-### 🎶 Graph of Thoughts Reasoning Rhythm
+- 🎶 Graph of Thoughts Reasoning Rhythm
-- Multi-Persona Expert Selection
+	- Multi-Persona Expert Selection: Automatic and dynamic, based on the nature of the question
  	- Self<>Peer Criticism Round 1
  	- Evaluation Round 1
   	- Expand, Explore, Branch
   	- Convergence on Best Individual Answer
   	- Convergence on Best Collective Answer
   	- Retrospective
-- Output: Propose Improved Question
+- Output: A refined, more insightful and though-provoking question
+- Optional: Loop through this multiple times as a chain of graph of thoughts, each time iteratively improving the question until diminishing returns

 #### Error Correction includes: